MortenTryti/StandardStockModel/README.md

 10. **Develop a Risk Management Tool**
 * **Goal:** Extend the model to provide risk metrics (e.g., Value at Risk (VaR), Sharpe Ratio) based on the predicted stock prices and sentiment trends.
-* **Why:** Investors and financial institutions could use these metrics to evaluate the risk associated with holding certain stocks, providing another practical application of your model.
+* **Why:** Investors and financial institutions could use these metrics to evaluate the risk associated with holding certain stocks, providing another practical application of our model.

 ## Why develop a data-generation model when there is so much data out there already?